unravelin/gcb2gh/README.md

 you must build and host your own gcb2gh container image on the Google Container Registry.
 To do so, clone this repo and submit the directory as a build.

-The following will create the gcr.io/$PROJECT_ID/gcb2gh where $PROJECT_ID is `gcloud config get-value project`.
+The following will create the image gcr.io/MY-PROJECT/gcb2gh for you to use in a build step:

 ```
 git clone https://github.com/unravelin/gcb2gh
 cd gcb2gh
-gcloud builds submit . --config=cloudbuild.yaml
+gcloud --project MY-PROJECT builds submit . --config=cloudbuild.yaml
 ```

 ### 2. Add the gcb2gh build step to your build manifest